 - 1. Select an object, and click the Permissions tab. - 2.
 Select an Access Group or User for which to remove permissions. - 3.
-Click the Remove button. - 4.
+Click Remove. - 4.
 A dialog box appears to confirm deletion.
-Perform one of the following actions: - Click the Save button to accept the changes and return to the object list. - Click the Apply button to accept the changes and remain in the Permissions tab. - Click the Cancel button to cancel deletion.
+Perform one of the following actions: - Click Save to accept the changes and return to the object list. - Click Apply to accept the changes and remain in the Permissions tab. - Click Cancel to discard the changes.

-Options
+Configuration Options

-Options
+Configuration Options